darylnauman/100-days-of-code/log.md

 **Thoughts**: Need to review overflow and clearing floats a bit more.
 Floats themselves are pretty straight forward.

+### Day 20: May 30, 2019 Thursday

+**Today's Progress**: Started reviewing some concepts from yesterday.
+Moved on to more about the box model including box-sizing and explored columns.
+Finished CSS Essential Training 1 by @christinatruong at @lynda! #100DaysOfCode

+**Thoughts**: Feeling pretty good -- need more work on clearing floats, although I feel better about this now.
+Columns make sense but will want to play with them more too.
+Glad to have made it through C

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].